judka-uriel/uriel-book/uriel_en.md

 [RSX-11M](https://en.wikipedia.org/wiki/RSX-11) operating system.
 The problem was that transferring programs between machines required 8-inch [floppy disks](https://en.wikipedia.org/wiki/Floppy_disk).
-This was in those times when floppy disks were large.
-(They were the predecessors of the 5¼-inch and 3½-inch varieties.)
+This was in those times when floppy disks were large — they were the predecessors of the 5¼-inch and 3½-inch varieties.
 But 8-inch floppy disks were in great shortage then — there was simply no way to obtain them anywhere.

 And so one day at the university, Misha Lefter approached me and handed me